jtgeibel/jtg-twitter-streams/README.md

   client-side rendering.
 The current plotting library appears to support compilation to WASM and could possibly be used there.
 * A WebSocket could be used to send data incrementally for client-side rendering.
-* A debug assertion is hit within `miniz_oxide-0.3.4` when run in debug mode.
-Check if this is reported upstream.

 ## License